-Peripheral neuropathy (also called neuropathy) is a term used to describe damage to the nerves that carry messages between the brain, the spinal cord and the rest of the body.
+Peripheral neuropathy is damage to the nerves that carry messages between the brain, the spinal cord and the rest of the body.

-Different conditions can cause peripheral neuropathy, such as diabetes, injury and some cancer treatments.
-This information is about cancer-related causes of peripheral neuropathy, which mainly involves neuropathy caused by anti-cancer drugs.
+Different things can cause peripheral neuropathy, such as diabetes, injury, cancer and some cancer treatments.
+This information is about cancer-related causes of peripheral neuropathy.

-For most people, the symptoms of cancer-related peripheral neuropathy will gradually improve once their cancer treatment has finished.
+For most people, the symptoms of cancer-related peripheral neuropathy will slowly improve when their cancer treatment has finished.

-The nervous system consists of the brain, the spinal cord and a network of nerves throughout the body.
-It has two main parts.
-They are:
+The nervous system includes the brain, the spinal cord and a network of nerves throughout the body.
+It has two main parts:

 - the central nervous system (CNS), which is made up of the brain and spinal cord